z3rrjy0/z3rrjy0/README.md

 - 👋 Hi, I’m @z3rrjy0
-- 👀 I’m interested mostly in c# and a bit of unity
+- 👀 I’m mostly interested in c++
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning it
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me ...